 Slash Fiction: A type of fan fiction where two same-sex characters are paired together (often guys).
 Sometimes slash can just refer to the imagined pairing of two same-sex characters (not necessarily within fan fiction).

-Social Media Blitz: A tour that is organized just to be featured on social media (just spotlights).
+Social Media Blitz: A tour that is organized to be featured on social media on multiple outlets all at once.

 Spoiler: Anything in your review/discussion that reveals important details from a book.